Linusdsnoif/League-Of-Legend-GameLength-Game-Length-Analysis/README.md

 ## Data Cleaning
 To eliminate irrelevant column we gonna use further in the project, the project would only keep the relevant columns: 'killsdiffat15', 'assistsdiffat15', 'xpdiffat15', 'golddiffat15', 'csdiffat15', 'league', 'patch', 'participantid', 'gameid'.
 Moreover, since both team in the same match would have the same absolute difference on kills, assits, xp, gold, minionskill, patch, league, so we would only keep one team row for each math.
 In this case, we only going to keep participantid = 100.
 Furthermore, among these columns, since we going to predict the gamelength based on the stats difference at 15mins, so the data set is going to drop any missing value in gamelength and stats difference at 15mins.

-Below is the head of the dataframe.
+Below is the head of the dataframe. **The dataframe is going to be used for the hypothesis testing**
 | gameid                |   participantid |   gamelength |   golddiffat15 |   xpdiffat15 |   csdiffat15 |   killsat15 |   assistsat15 |   opp_killsat15 |   opp_assistsat15 |   killsdiffat15 |   assistsdiffat15 |
 |:----------------------|----------------:|-------------:|---------------:|-------------:|-------------:|------------:|--------------:|----------------:|------------------:|----------------:|------------------:|
 | ESPORTSTMNT01_2690210 |             100 |         1713 |            107 |        -1617 |          -23 |           5 |            10 |               6 |                18 |              -1 |                -8 |